Ralph Waldo Emerson

 How have I managed my weaknesses in the past?

 How can I minimize my weaknesses in the present?

 How can I better manage my weaknesses in the future?

-The answers to these questions will provide you with the solutions you need to gain most value from your choices and decisions moving forward.
+The answers to these questions will provide you with the solutions you need to gain the most value from your choices and decisions moving forward.

 How to Use this Information

 The strengths you identified throughout this process will provide you with unique insights into the areas you should be focusing on to help move your career and life forward.
-The key here is to begin restructuring your life, priorities and goals in ways that will enable you to take full advantage of your strengths while at the same time minimizing any weaknesses.
+The key here is to begin restructuring your life, priorities, and goals in ways that will enable you to take full advantage of your strengths while at the same time minimizing any weaknesses.
 However, it is important to keep in mind that some of your weaknesses can in actuality translate into strengths in the right context.
-As such, it’s important to consistently put yourself into situation that will allow you to optimize your efforts at all times.
+As such, it’s important to consistently put yourself into a situation that will allow you to optimize your efforts at all times.